 Everyone who is getting married online now is part of an important historic change that may well end up influencing how marriages are treated worldwide in the future.

 It is critical to track how these marriages are being handled by the governments and bureaucracies involved, and to understand where the challenges are arising.

 Think of it in terms of how research is able to impact everything from personal decision making to forming the basis of policy for everything from corporations to insurance to governments.

 So, I’m not exactly a scientist, but I am a data nerd with a professional background in research and applying data gathering to help form opinions.
 It’s what I do for a living and I’m very interested in trends and researching how people think.
 And I also want to make things easier for the people ahead of you by finding out what obstacles you face now and what you had to do, if anything, to overcome them.
 I hope to build a good amount of research about it and make that available to everyone.

 What is involved?

 Right now, not much – beyond taking part in some surveys, and allowing me to publish a short blog post about you and your ceremony and follow-up research.
 I can use pseudonyms if you don’t want to be identified personally.
 If you’re ok with me taking screenshots from your video to post along with the story, that helps people see the real faces behind the history of of online weddings.
 And if you agree to it, I would publish a short version of your wedding video to youTube so that folks can see how happy, heartfelt and joyous online weddings can be!

-For surveys, you would take an initial short survey to enter the program, and then most likely I would send you additional short surveys at 3, 6, and 12 months following your ceremony.
+For surveys, you would take an initial short survey to enter the program, and then most likely I would send you additional short surveys in the years following your ceremony.

 I will also ask if you would like to participate in longer interviews (video or written).